Secure public access to your Synology?

 Of course, you can add extra security to your Synology account by using 2 step authentication, or first establishing connection to (preferably private) VPN connection.
 But even then … footprint of sensitive data you’re leaving behind you is just not worth it.

-Secure (HTTPS) access to Synology NAS using Let’s Encrypt (free) SSL certificate
+Secure (HTTPS) access to Synology NAS using Let’s Encrypt (free) SSL/TLS certificate

 There are couple of tutorials which cover this same topic, however reason why I wrote my own is because none of them worked for me.